Sucha Singh Chhotepur: Political career

 Chhotepur is son in law of Shiromani Akali Dal President Mohan Singh Tur.
 He was elected sarpanch of Chhotepur village in Majha region of Punjab in 1975.

-In 1985, he won Dhariwal constituency in Gurdaspur district and became minister for health and tourism in Surjit Singh Barnala government.
-He resigned from government in a protest against the government actions at the Golden Temple.
+In 1985, he won Dhariwal constituency in Gurdaspur district and became minister for health and tourism in Surjit Singh Barnala government.(Saka bhra) He resigned from government in a protest against the government actions at the Golden Temple.

 He again contested as an independent candidate in 1997 state election from Dhariwal constituency.

 He contested 2002 state election from Dhariwal constituency and won the seat as an Independent by margin of 80 votes against Sucha Singh Langah.

 In 2009, Chhotepur joined the Indian National Congress in presence of Captain Amarinder Singh in Gurdaspur.
 He helped Partap Singh Bajwa to defeat Vinod Khanna of Bharatiya Janta Party by 8,342 votes.

 In 2012 state election, Chhotepur again contested as Independent lost to Charanjit Kaur Bajwa a wife of Partap Singh Bajwa and came third but got 17000 votes.

 In 2014 elections, he became Arvind Kejriwal's go to man in Punjab.
 He became the AAP convener for Punjab.